Overview

 property to quickly add them all.

-That’s it.
-There’s now a reference chain to your MLD so it will be automatically included in your cook when your map is set to cook.
+That’s it!
+There’s now a reference chain to your MLD so they will be automatically included in your cook when your map is set to cook.

 Mission Select Image and Preview Level